AdobeDocs/campaign-classic.en/help/configuration/using/data-model-best-practices.md

 Adobe Campaign relies on third-party database engines.
 Depending on the provider, optimizing performance for larger tables may require a specific design.

-Below are a few best practices that should be followed when designing your data model using large tables and complex joins.
+Below are a few common best practices that should be followed when designing your data model using large tables and complex joins.

 * When using additional custom recipient tables, make sure you have a dedicated log table for each delivery mapping.
 * Reduce the number of columns, particularly by identifying those that are unused.